MS-Rex/nexora-competition/README.md

 PUSHER_SECRET=your_pusher_secret
 ```

+### If you Love be Alpha tester on Production Application use below credentials to login (Its not fully functional due limited resources and time but soon will be full update to latest code)

+Email : test-user@nexora.com
+OTP : 123456

 ### Local Development Setup

 To run the complete Nexora ecosystem locally, follow the setup instructions for each component: